framework-one/framework-one.github.io/source/documentation/4.0/cfml-and-clojure.markdown

 you will need to force the bridge instance to be recreated in order for those new dependencies to be picked up.
 * `timeout` - numeric - default `300`.
 This is the number of seconds that FW/1 will wait for the `lein classpath` or `boot show -C` command to execute at startup.
 This should be sufficient even if you have a large number of dependencies in your `project.clj` or `build.boot`.

+In addition, the folder paths you provide are searched as follows:

+* No prefix: path is searched (recursively) for CFCs, path is checked for `project.clj` or `build.boot` (according to whether the `boot` configuration is omitted or present), path is checked for a `src` folder which is then searched (recursively) for Clojure files to manage and autowire into CFCs.
+* `clj:` prefix: path is checked for `project.clj` or `build.boot` (according to whether the `boot` configuration is omitted or present), path is checked for a `src` folder which is then searched (recursively) for Clojure files to manage and autowire into CFCs.
+* `cfml:` prefix: path is searched (recursively) for CFCs.

+If your Clojure build file is alongside your `src` folder, and all your CFCs are also in (subfolders of) that same location, you can specify just one folder path with no prefix.
+Otherwise you will need to specify the path(s) to your CFCs, the path to your Clojure build file, and the path to your Clojure `src` folders separately.

+Example 1:

+    approot/
+        controllers/
+            ...
+CFCs ...
+        model/
+            ...
+CFCs ...
+        project.clj
+        src/
+            ...
+Clojure source files ...
+        test/
+            ...
+Clojure test files ...

+In this project, just supplying the path to `approot` is all you need: `ioclj` will find `project.clj` there as well as the `src` folder (which it will recursively search for `.clj` files) and DI/1 will recursively search the whole thing for CFCs.

+Example 2:

+    approot/
+        build.boot
+        controllers/
+            ...
+CFCs ...
+        model/
+            cfcs/
+                ...
+CFCs ...
+            src/
+                ...
+Clojure source files ...
+            test/
+                ...
+Clojure test files ...

+In this project, you can supply the path to `approot` and it will find `build.boot` (assuming you also specify `boot` in your configuration), and it will recursively find all your CFCs, but if you want any Clojure code to be managed and injected, you'll need to supply the path to `model` as well (where
+`src` is) and because you don't want DI/1 to search both locations for CFCs (because that path overlaps with part of the `approot` tree), you will want to specify that is Clojure only:

+    diLocations : [ "/path/to/approot", "clj:/path/to/approot/model" ]

+It would be better to be explicit about which paths are to be searched for what types of files:

+    diLocations : [
+        "clj:/path/to/approot",             // build.boot location
+        "clj:/path/to/approot/model",       // Clojure src location
+        "cfml:/path/to/approot/model/cfcs", // Model CFCs
+        "cfml:/path/to/approot/controllers" // Controller CFCs
+    ]

+As you can see, you can organize you CFML and Clojure source code -- and your Clojure build file -- however you like (modulo the `src` folder requirement for Clojure) and still tell FW/1 exactly what you want it to do.

 ## What is ns all about?